 It's normal for children to have pain after spinal fusion surgery.
 But your child is getting medicines to help manage the pain.

 In 10 to 14 days, your doctor will remove your child's bandage and stitches or staples.
 If your child has stitches that dissolve in the body over time, the doctor will not need to take them out.
 Your doctor will tell you if your child needs to go back to have any stitches removed.

-Your child may be able to go back to school after about 3 to 6 weeks.
+Your child may not be able to go back to school for a month or more.
 Full recovery may take 6 to 12 months.
 Your child will need lots of emotional support during this time.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as quickly as possible.

 How can you care for your child at home?